Porlock: Geography

-The village adjoins the Porlock Ridge and Saltmarsh nature reserve, created from the lowland behind a high shingle embankment which was breached by the sea in the 1990s, which has now been designated as a Site of Special Scientific Interest.
+The village adjoins the Porlock Ridge and Saltmarsh nature reserve, created from the lowland behind a high shingle embankment which was breached by the sea in 1996, which has now been designated as a Site of Special Scientific Interest.
 Copses of white dead trees remind the visitor of when this was freshwater pasture.

-A stream flows down a wooded combe called Hawkcombe leads about three miles (5 km) from the village up to high open moorland.
-The stream, called "Hawkcombe Waters", runs past a Victorian hunting lodge, called The Cleeve, then underground beneath the Overstream Hotel in the centre of the village.
+A stream flows down a wooded combe called Hawkcombe, which leads about 3 miles from the village up to high open moorland.
+The stream, Hawkcombe Waters, runs past a Victorian hunting lodge called The Cleeve, then underground beneath the Overstream Hotel in the centre of the village.

 The South West Coast Path goes through Porlock, many walkers stopping rather than continuing the long walk to Lynton.
 There is also a 'Coleridge Way' walk.

 Culbone Church is said to be the smallest church in England.
 The main structure is 12th century.
-Services are still held there, despite the lack of road access – Culbone is a two-mile (3 km) walk from Porlock Weir, and some 3–4 miles (about 6 km) from Porlock itself.
+Services are still held there, despite the lack of road access – Culbone is a 2 mile walk from Porlock Weir, and some 3–4 miles from Porlock itself.

 A toll road bypasses the 1 in 4 gradient on Porlock Hill.
 There is the prehistoric Porlock Stone Circle on the hill.